yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/getting-started/quick-start.md

 To highlight the aura of the main character in the scene nodes, we right click the newly added `PurpleMonster` node, choose `rename` and rename it as `Player`.

 Next we will set up the properties of the main character.
 First, we change the position of **Anchor**.
 The anchor point of any node will be at the center of itself by default, which means the position of the center of the node is the position of the node.
 We hope to manipulate the position of the base of the main character to simulate the effect of jumping on the ground; therefore, we need to set up the anchor point of the main character under its foot now.
-Find **Anchor** property in **property checker** and set up the value of `y` as `0`.
+Find **Anchor** property in the **Properties** panel and set up the value of `y` as `0`.
 We will see that in **scene editor**, the arrow of the **move tool** that represents the position of the main character appears under the foot of the main character.

 Next, drag `Player` from **scene editor** and put it on the ground.
 The effect is as illustrated below: